policastro/mondrian/README.md

 There are different configurations options that can improve the performances.
 Here the most important ones:

-- `layout.animations_enabled = false`: disables the animations;
+- `layout.animations.enabled = false`: disables the animations;
-- `layout.animations_framerate`: you can set this option to reduce the framerate of the animations;
+- `layout.animations.framerate`: you can set this option to reduce the framerate of the animations;
-- `modules.overlays.enabled = false`: disables the overlays (both the "active" and "inactives" ones);
+- `modules.overlays.enabled = false`: disables the overlays;
 - `modules.overlays.update_while_resizing = false`: the overlays will be updated only when the window resize operation is done;
-- `modules.overlays.active.enabled = false`: disables the "active" overlay;
-- `modules.overlays.inactive.enabled = false`: disables all the "inactives" overlays;
-- `advanced.detect_maximized_windows = false`: disables the detection of maximized windows.
-Disabling this option doesn't work very well when the overlays are enabled.
+- `general.detect_maximized_windows = false`: disables the detection of maximized windows.
+Disabling this feature may cause issues when overlays are enabled.

 ### 4. How can I ignore a window?

 If you want to ignore it temporarily, you can bind the `release` action to a key.
-Otherwise, you can create a rule in the configuration file (see the `core.rules` [section](#core-rules-guide)).
+Otherwise, you can create a rule in the configuration file (see the `core.ignore_rules` [section](#core-ignore-rules-guide)).

 ## License